JSudron/lightsout/README.md

 - The MongoDB database was utilised with a fairly simple many-to-many database.
 - The Database has two collections: Stories & Categories.
 - The category field in stories links to a key id field for the relevant category in categories.
+- Python coding was used to ensure that any changes to the category_name field in the categories collection will reflect in the category field in the stories collection.
 - [Stories](https://github.com/JSudron/lightsout/blob/master/images/database/database%20-%20stories.png?raw=true).
 - [Categories](https://github.com/JSudron/lightsout/blob/master/images/database/database%20-%20categories.png?raw=true).